Crypto-Tracker-App/logging-service/README.md

 ---

-## How to Add Logging to Your Python App
+## How to Add Logging to Python App

 ### 1. Use Structured JSON Logging